RimidalU/rsschool-cv/cv.md

 ### About Me:

 &nbsp;&nbsp; I am a beginner web developer.
-Marital status: married.
 I love nature and travel.
 I already have some knowledge of web development and I am learning new technologies to use it in their projects.
 &nbsp;&nbsp; In the future, I want to become a full stack developer.
 I am looking for a front-end developer job where I will improve my skills and work on interesting projects.
 &nbsp;&nbsp; My aim is to do what I love and become a professional at it.